anbehindY/furniture-mall/README.md

 # 📖 FURNITURE MALL BACKEND <a name="about-project"></a>

 The "Furniture Mall Backend" application is developed using Ruby on Rails to serves as a backend system.
-Its purpose is to provide an interface, or API, that supplies messages to another application called [Furniture Mall Frontend](https://github.com/anbehindY/furniture-mall-frontend.git) which is built using the React framework.
+Its purpose is to provide an interface, or API, that supplies furniture data to another application called [Furniture Mall Frontend](https://github.com/anbehindY/furniture-mall-frontend.git) which is built using the React framework.

 ## 🛠 Built With <a name="built-with"></a>